manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Check on creation of backend APIs for login/signup in go.

 * Miraj Patel:
-   + Researched about how to deploy the kong Gateway (AWS EC2 or docker)
+   + Created basic structure of Goapi for accessing the kong gateway.

 * Dhanashree
    + Connection interface for mongodb using GoAPI.
 Also connection interface to redis cache using GoAPI.